Searching for heavy Higgs in supersymmetric final states at the LHC: Introduction

 \section{Introduction}

 In the search for extensions of the Standard Model, the pursuit of extended Higgs sector remains an important avenue to determine whether the Standard Model (SM) Higgs is the only elementary scalar or is a part of family.
 Such heavy Higgs is being searched for at the LHC via its decays to the SM final states.
 The Minimal Supersymmetric Standard Model (MSSM) is an example where such an extended Higgs sector necessarily arises and contains two Higgs doublets~\cite{Dreesbook, Baerbook, Martin:1997ns, Djouadi:2005gj}.
 The MSSM Higgs sector at tree level can be described completely by only two parameters, \textit{viz.} the ratio of the vacuum expectation value (vev) of the two Higgs doublets, $\tan\beta$ and the pseudoscalar Higgs mass, $M_A$.
 There are five Higgses in this model as compared to only the one in the SM.
 These are two neutral scalar Higgses (h,H), one neutral pseudoscalar Higgs (A) and two charged Higgses ($H^\pm$).
 The neutral heavy Higgs boson can be produced at the LHC via the gluon-gluon fusion (ggH) or the bottom quark annihilation (bbH).
-The associated heavy Higgs production and vector boson fusion channels are suppressed due to alignment limit implied by observed properties of the SM Higgs.
-The relative strength of the two modes depends on $\tan\beta$, which encodes the ratio of vacuum expectation values.
+Production of heavy Higgs boson in association with a vector boson and via the vector boson fusion channels are suppressed due to alignment limit implied by observed properties of the SM Higgs.
+The relative strength of the ggH and bbH production modes is determined by $\tan\beta$.
 A similar consideration also determines the dominant decay mode of the heavy Higgs.
 Note that $WW/ZZ$ final states are suppressed due to alignment limit.
 At large $\tan\beta$, heavy Higgs coupling to down-type quark and leptons become important.
-Therefore the $b\bar{b}$ fusion production rate ($b\bar{b} \to H/A$) dominates over the gluon fusion mode and the branching ratio for $H/A \to \tau^+ \tau^-$ becomes large.
-This channel, $b\bar{b} \to H/A \to \tau^+ \tau^-$ probes low $M_A$ and high $\tan\beta$ parameter space~\cite{Aaboud:2017sjh}.
+Therefore, in this case, the $b\bar{b}$ fusion production rate ($b\bar{b} \to H/A$) dominates over the gluon fusion mode and the branching ratio for $H/A \to \tau^+ \tau^-$ becomes large.
+Thus the channel, $b\bar{b} \to H/A \to \tau^+ \tau^-$ probes low $M_A$ and high $\tan\beta$ parameter space~\cite{Aaboud:2017sjh}.
 These probes are further complemented with $gg \to H/A \to hh$~\cite{CMS-PAS-HIG-17-008, CMS-PAS-HIG-17-009, Sirunyan:2017djm} and $gg \to H/A \to t\bar{t}$~\cite{Aaboud:2017hnm, Aaboud:2018mjh} searches in the low $\tan\beta$ parameter space.